The Last Remake of Beau Geste

-The Last Remake of Beau Geste is a 1977 American historical comedy film.
-It stars and was also directed and co-written by Marty Feldman.
-It is a satire loosely based on the 1924 novel Beau Geste, a frequently-filmed story of brothers and their adventures in the French Foreign Legion.
+The Last Remake of Beau Geste is a 1977 British historical comedy film directed by, co-written by and starring Marty Feldman.
+It is a satire loosely based on the 1924 novel Beau Geste, a frequently filmed story of brothers and their adventures in the French Foreign Legion.
 The humor is based heavily upon wordplay and absurdity.
 Feldman plays Digby Geste, the awkward and clumsy "identical twin" brother of Michael York's Beau, the dignified, aristocratic swashbuckler.

 It was the feature film directorial debut of Feldman.
 He subsequently went on to direct In God We Tru$t (1980).

 Plot

 Spoofing the classic Beau Geste and a number of other desert motion pictures, the film's plotline revolves around the heroic Beau Geste (York) and his "identical twin brother" Digby's (Feldman) misadventures in the French Foreign Legion out in the Sahara, and the disappearance of the family sapphire, sought after by their money-hungry stepmother and the sadistic Sergeant Markov (Ustinov).